Pulling Rabbits Out of a Hat

-Pulling Rabbits Out of a Hat is the thirteenth studio album by American pop and rock band Sparks, released in June 1984 by Atlantic Records.
+Pulling Rabbits Out of a Hat is the thirteenth studio album by American pop and rock duo Sparks, released in June 1984 by Atlantic Records.
 It was not very well received and failed to capitalise on the commercial success of their previous studio album In Outer Space (1983).
 The album developed the light synth-pop sound of In Outer Space but with slightly darker lyrics revolving around Ron Mael's favourite subject matter: relationships.

 Release

-Pulling Rabbits Out of a Hat did not chart in the US in spite of the popularity of their previous studio album In Outer Space (1983).
-In the UK, where the group hadn't charted since 1979, the album was also unsuccessful.
+Pulling Rabbits Out of a Hat didn't make the U.S. Billboard 200.
+However, it did chart at No. 202 on the Billboard Bubbling Under the Top Pop Albums chart, which was considered disappointing given the popularity of their previous studio album In Outer Space (1983).
+In the UK, where the duo hadn't charted since 1979, the album was also unsuccessful.